Department of Health and Family Services

 The Department of Health and Family Services was an Australian government department that existed between March 1996 and October 1998.

-The Department was created after the 1996 federal election in which a new Government was elected, gaining responsibility for the Supported Accommodation Assistance Program from the former Department of Housing and Regional Development.
+The department was created after the 1996 federal election in which a new Government was elected, gaining responsibility for the Supported Accommodation Assistance Program from the former Department of Housing and Regional Development.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the Department's website.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the department's annual reports and on the department's website.

-According to the Administrative Arrangements Order (AAO) made on 11 March 1996, the Department dealt with:
+According to the Administrative Arrangements Order made on 11 March 1996, the Department dealt with: